The Copper Canyon Travel Guide

 The region is not only scenically splendid, but is rich in indigenous culture.
 The canyon cliffs are home to thousands of Tarahumara Indians, a semi-nomadic population of cave dwellers who eke out an existence from farming, cattle ranching and by selling their handicrafts.
 In stark contrast are the Mennonite settlements around Cuauhetmoc, where the people of this religious sect, of German descent, sell farm products such as cheese and sausages, but otherwise keep themselves completely separate from those around them.
 They are distinctive with their old-fashioned style of dress, own language and rigid community ways.

-The train makes several stops along the way, brief opportunities to admire the view and buy food or crafts from the Tarahumara Indians.
-Several little towns or mountain villages are of interest, and many break the journey at Creel, a frontier-spirited mining town complete with horsemen in cowboy hats and tight jeans, and a good base to further explore the surrounds.
+The train makes several stops along the way, with opportunities to admire the view and buy food or crafts from the Tarahumara Indians.
+Several little towns and mountain villages are of interest, and many break the journey at Creel, a frontier-spirited mining town complete with horsemen in cowboy hats and tight jeans, and a good base to further explore the surrounds.

 Become our The Copper Canyon Travel Expert